Adaptive Correspondence Scoring for Unsupervised Medical Image Registration: Results

-To qualitatively evaluate the effectiveness of our proposed correspondence scoring during training, we present \cref{fig:scoring_map} to show that our predicted scoring map accurately identifies the regions with low correspondence and prevents the displacement estimator $f_\theta(\cdot)$ from drifting away by re-weighting the error residuals with our map.
+\textbf{Results of correspondence scoring map and adaptive weighting.} To qualitatively evaluate the effectiveness of our proposed correspondence scoring during training, we present \cref{fig:scoring_map} to show that our predicted scoring map accurately identifies the regions with low correspondence and prevents the displacement estimator $f_\theta(\cdot)$ from drifting away by re-weighting the error residuals.

 In \cref{fig:adaptive_weight}, we illustrate the behavior of our proposed adaptive momentum-guided weight, denoted as $m_T$ (\cref{eq:momentum}).
 This weight dynamically adapts during training, responding to the evolving characteristics of error residuals (\cref{eq:error_residuals}).
 The observed evolution of our adaptive weight aligns with our design objective, progressively enhancing smoothness penalization as training toward convergence.
+The effectiveness of $m_T$ is also evidenced by our quantitative ablation analysis in \cref{tab:m_T}, in which our proposed formulation generally achieves a better performance with the adaptive weight.